gcharest/gcharest.github.io/_pages/en/calculing-glycemic-factor.md

 I have started [listing recipes](({{site.baseurl}}/recipes-glycemic-factor.html)) we often do at home.
 As for anything on this site, these are provided as is and there are no guarantees of exactitude.
-I can't recommend enought that you do your own calculating to validate that the information is accurate.
+I can't recommend enough that you do your own calculating to validate that the information is accurate.